 What is a GPS tracker?

-A GPS tracker, or black box, is a small piece of hardware, sometimes no larger than a matchbox.
+A GPS tracker, or black box, is a small piece of hardware, sometimes smaller than a cellphone.
 It typically includes a slot for a SIM card and a plug, normally OBD-II, to connect it to a vehicle.

-A GPS tracker receives a GPS signal and sends location information, along with other vehicle data, to the internet using cellular 3G, 4G LTE, CDMA or satellite networks.
+A GPS tracker receives a GPS signal and sends location information, along with other vehicle data, back to a fleet management system via cellular 3G, 4G LTE, CDMA or satellite networks.
 Using your vehicle tracking system, you can then monitor your fleet in near real time.

 What different vehicle tracking devices are available?

-The hardware you use depends on what data you need.
+The hardware you use depends on what vehicles you have and what data you need.

-These are installed as standard or as an optional extra by the original equipment manufacturer (OEM) and included in a new vehicle (organized by the dealer).
+These devices can be installed as standard or as an optional extra by the original equipment manufacturer (OEM) in new vehicles (organized by the dealer).
 Verizon Connect offers OEM solutions for Ford, GM, Hino, John Deere, Mack, Ram and Volvo trucks and equipment.

-Easily purchased from most electronic stores, these mini GPS tracking devices plug in to a vehicle’s OBD-II port and provide a basic level of near real-time location information on basic mobile apps built for Apple iOS and Android smartphones.
+Easily purchased from most electronic stores, these mini GPS tracking devices plug in to a vehicle’s OBD-II port.
+They provide a basic level of near real-time location information on easy-to-use mobile apps built for Apple iOS and Android smartphones.

-Normally installed by a technician, hard-wired vehicle GPS trackers are connected to a vehicle’s wiring harness in a hidden location to minimize tampering.
-Aftermarket devices are preferred when adding features like power takeoff (PTO) monitoring, Driver ID and fleet dashcams to your GPS fleet tracking solution.
+Normally installed by a technician, hard-wired vehicle GPS trackers are connected to a vehicle’s wiring harness in a hidden location to reduce tampering.
+Aftermarket devices are preferred when adding features like power takeoff (PTO) monitoring, driver monitoring and fleet dashcams to your GPS fleet tracking solution.

-A cellphone with location services enabled can be used as a near real-time GPS tracker.
-When coupled with a dedicated car GPS tracker, smartphone apps can streamline a worker’s daily tasks, like filling in DVIR reports or completing service calls.
+Although cellphones with location services enabled can be used as near real-time GPS trackers, they are most effective when paired with a dedicated car GPS tracker.
+Smartphone apps can streamline a worker’s daily tasks, like filling in DVIR reports or completing service calls.